dermesser/libsocket/DOCUMENTATION.md

 * `proto_osi3`: OSI layer 3 protocol: either `IPv4` or `IPv6` (defined in `libinetsocket.h`).
 * `flags` **is only available on Linux >= 2.6.27** and allows to manipulate the `socket()` call.

+Returns on success the socket file descriptor number, on error -1.

 `socket(2)` says the following:

 >Since Linux 2.6.27, the type argument serves a second purpose: in addition to specifying a socket type, it may include the bitwise OR of any of the following values, to modify the behavior